-Please provide a snapshot of how blended services would look, as well as council and administrations?
+Please provide a snapshot of how blended services would look, as well as Council and administrations?
 People are looking to see what it might look like from a 100-foot level.

 - The amalgamated Town would be comprised of a Council of one (1) mayor, six (6) councillors, one (1) CAO, managers and staff.
-This is similar to standard municipal organizational structures for towns across Alberta. - It is difficult to provide a forecast of a Town model because the Council elected in late 2022 (should amalgamation be approved), supported by a new CAO, will ultimately be responsible for decisions such as budget allocations, service levels, staffing requirements, as well as all combined infrastructure, facilities and equipment assets.
-These decisions are not known now and cannot be speculated on.
+This is similar to standard municipal organizational structures for towns across Alberta. - UPDATED: The Amalgamation Negotiation Report will include a statement, as referenced in JFAC motion 21 05 12 02, that all employees at the time of amalgamation will become employees of the new municipality to ensure uninterrupted service delivery until such time as the CAO, in conjunction with the Council elected in 2022, have determined service levels and organizational structure: <https://blackdiamond.civicweb.net/filepro/documents/57590?preview=60845> - It is difficult to provide a forecast of a Town model because the Council elected in late 2022 (should amalgamation be approved), supported by a new CAO, will ultimately be responsible for decisions such as budget allocations, service levels, staffing requirements, as well as all combined infrastructure, facilities and equipment assets.
+These decisions are not known now and cannot be speculated.